-Peak Fiat: The Distortion of Free Markets Through Centralized Monetary Control
+Peak Fiat: The Cultural and Economic Decline Through Centralized Monetary Control

 Introduction

-The concept of “peak fiat” has gained traction among Bitcoin proponents and Austrian economists as a framework to explain the distortionary effects of centralized monetary control on free markets and society at large.
-This text examines the multifaceted impacts of fiat currency systems, particularly focusing on how central planning of money leads to market inefficiencies, cultural shifts, and societal challenges.
+The concept of “peak fiat” has gained traction among Bitcoin proponents and Austrian economists as a framework to explain the distortional effects of centralized monetary control on free markets and society at large.

 The Fiat Standard and Its Origins